GitSkilled/About-GitSkilled/partners-education-faq.md

 ## **Partnership Process & Customization**

 ### **What are the steps and requirements to become a GitSkilled Education Partner?**
-To formalize a partnership with GitSkilled, we recommend reviewing the [Education Partner page](#) for details on expectations and benefits.
+To formalize a partnership with GitSkilled, we first recommend reviewing the [Education Partner page](https://github.com/GitSkilled/About-GitSkilled/edit/main/partners-education.md) for details on expectations and benefits.
 If you're interested in becoming a partner, reach out to your Regional Skills Success Advisor (RSSA), who can provide additional information and a link to the Education Partner Onboarding Form.
 Completing this form initiates the partnership process.
-You will then be contacted by our Strategic Alliance Development Lead and encouraged to attend one of our virtual Onboarding Sessions for a smooth integration into the program.
+After that, you will be invited to the GitHub Partner Repository, and you will receive additional resources, including a link to our Onboarding Video, Partner Toolkit, Student Engagement Template, and others.

 ### **Can organizations integrate GitSkilled’s curriculum into their own platforms or tailor it for specific communities?**
 At this time, the GitSkilled curriculum is only available through Microsoft Learn and YouTube to ensure consistent updates and quality control.
 While full integration into external platforms is not currently an option, we are actively exploring solutions that will allow education partners to embed our curriculum into their Learning Management Systems (LMS) in the future.